About

 Why MATRIA

-MATRIA reflects a commitment to honoring women not only in birth, but across the full experience of motherhood.
+MATRIA reflects a commitment to supporting women not only in birth, but across the full experience of motherhood.

-This work exists to support women within that reality, not only at the moment of birth, but within the deeper, ongoing transformation that follows.
+This work exists to support women within that reality.
+Not only at the moment of birth, but in the way their health, energy, and well-being shape the life of their family over time.

 Reach out and connect.